kenneth-lau/jekyll-swagger-copy/index.md

 ---

-_jekyll-swagger_ is a [Jekyll](http://jekyllrb.com/) layout that allow you to include a [Swagger](http://swagger.io/) API documentation directly a page.
+_jekyll-swagger_ is a [Jekyll](http://jekyllrb.com/) layout that allow you to include a [Swagger](http://swagger.io/) API documentation directly in a page.
 Checkout examples to see how it renders!

 **Bonus:** _jekyll-swagger_ works with GitHub pages!